 This article will discuss how to establish business credit when there is no history at all.
 This is mostly the case when a new business is opened and naturally the business has not had any credit accounts.

-The first step in how to establish business credit would be to apply for a federal tax id number.
+The first step in how to establish business credit would be to apply for a tax UTR number.
 This separates your personal credit from your business credit with the Internal Revenue Service and state tax agencies.
 You will also need to have a federal tax id number when you want to open a business checking or savings account.
 You will also need to secure the proper licenses and permits in your local area in order to do business.
 Obtaining these licenses registers you with the proper agencies in your area and establishes your credibility with your community.

 Personal Credit Protection